-The option is an alias of --safe-slave-backup-timeout, which has been decprecated since release 8.0.31.
+The option is an alias of --safe-slave-backup-timeout, which has been decprecated .

---safe-slave-backup-timeout=SECONDS
+• --safe-slave-backup-timeout=SECONDS

-For MySQL Enterprise Backup 8.0.16 to 8.0.31 (deprecated since 8.0.32; use --safe-replicabackup-timeout instead): For a replication setup, the option specifies the time (in seconds) mysqlbackup will wait for Slave_open_temp_tables to become "0" (which is true when no temporary tables are open) to complete the backup for a replica server by asserting a read lock and copies all the non-InnoDB tables.
+(Deprecated ; use --safe-replica-backup-timeout instead) For a replication setup, the option specifies the time (in seconds) mysqlbackup will wait for Slave\open\temp\tables to become "0" (which is true when no temporary tables are open) to complete the backup for a replica server by asserting a read lock and copies all the non-InnoDB tables.
 If the duration of the wait exceeds that specified with the option, mysqlbackup times out and throws an error.
 The wait is for preventing mysqlbackup from finishing a replica backup when there are temporary tables still open.
 See descriptions in Temporary tables on a replica for details on how mysqlbackup deals with temporary tables on a replica server.